BhumiAgile/test-business-search/README.md

 # Business Search

- **Data scrubbing** refers to the procedure of modifying or removing incomplete, incorrect, inaccurately formatted, or repeated data in a database or record set.
+ **Data scrubbing** refers to the procedure of modifying or removing incomplete, incorrect, inaccurately formatted, or repeated data in a database or recordset.
 The key objective of data scrubbing is to make the data more accurate and consistent.
 Data scrubbing is also referred to as data cleansing.

 ## Table of contents